dgraph-io/dgraph-docs/content/graphql/mutations/upsert.md

 ```

 {{% notice "note" %}}
-* The default value of `uspert` will be false, for backward compatibility.
+* The default value of `uspert` will be `false`, for backward compatibility.
 * Upsert operations are only relevant for types containing an `@id` field.
 Performing an `add` mutation with `upsert` set to `true` for a type that doesn't have any `@id` field will have no effect.
-* The current behavior of Add and Update mutations is such that they do not update deep level nodes.
+* The current behavior of `Add` and `Update` mutations is such that they do not update deep level nodes.
 So Add mutations with `upsert` set to `true` will only update values at the root level.
 {{% /notice %}}

 ## Examples